 Jobs in HR management have many candidates in most regions of the U.S. It's not a scientific or technical skill field requiring many years of study and commitment.
 Employer-sponsored green cards can be rare in this field and difficult to obtain as a result.

-The Department of Labor requires, according to Jennifer McFadyen, that, "The DOL must determine that there are no qualified U.S. workers 'able, willing, qualified and available to accept the job at the prevailing wage for that occupation in the area of intended employment and that employment of the alien will not adversely affect the wages and working conditions of similarly employed U.S. workers.'"
+The Department of Labor requires that the DOL must determine that there are no U.S. workers who are "able, willing, qualified, and available to accept the job at the prevailing wage for that occupation in the area of intended employment and that employment of the alien will not adversely affect the wages and working conditions of similarly employed U.S. workers."

 This can present a challenge because the national unemployment rate dropped below 4 percent in 2018, although more than 6 million job openings were still available across all industries.

 Additionally, hiring foreign workers isn't necessarily a smooth process for employers.
 It involves a great deal of additional paperwork and some unique costs.
 The process of filling a position does not happen as quickly as many employers would like, particularly when ample citizens are available to work for a fraction of the time and cost involved in hiring.

 The majority of foreign-hiring employers are in the technical and information technology fields in 2018.
 If you have these skills but would simply prefer to work in human resources, you might consider getting your foot in the door by applying for one of these positions first.
 It might then be possible for you to gain citizenship and move on to the job of your choice.